 Have a dog (or multiple dogs), but don’t have a fenced-in yard?

-Need DIY dog tie-out ideas?
+Looking for DIY dog tie-out ideas?

-Our Dogs & Yard
+What Our Dogs & Our Yard Are Like

 We live on a half-acre with our 2 dogs, but we don’t have a fence yet.